 East London’s Memorial Park is set to be transformed into a hub of outdoor art installations during the Newham Summer/80 Days of Art season.

-Easily accessible to those staying in central London hotels, the event boasts exhibitions and screenings, as well as visitor workshops and opportunities to meet the artists.
+Easily accessible to those staying in London 5 star hotels, the event boasts exhibitions and screenings, as well as visitor workshops and opportunities to meet the artists.

 The summer series of art kicked off with an exhibition of textile/mixed media art at the site’s Grassroots Centre.